 notifying each unit that elects members to UFS early in the Spring term of the positions to be filled and receiving results of those elections;

+selecting a Senator to serve as parliamentarian for the UFS and Steering Committee;

 performing other duties as determined by UFS.

 Section B. President-Elect or Past-President